cocktailpeanut/mac-svd-install/README.md

 ## 1. Manual Install

-You can also install ComfyUI in a terminal on your mac.
+Let's first take a look at how to install ComfyUI in a way that supports Stable Video, on your Mac.

 First, open your terminal and install ComfyUI with a custom torch.